rgpihlstrom/Project3/README.md

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/CountofEnrolledServices.png" height="200"/>

 ### Observations:
-- Service Count Not In Top 10 – Buidling from above, service count was not included in the top features related to churn.
+- Service Count Not In Top 10 – Building from above, service count was not included in the top features related to churn.
 However:
 ***66% of churners are enrolled in 3 or more services.***
 Given this number is greater than 50%, I would deem that the services are not adequately helping to prevent customer churn.